Ted Bundy: Escapes

 Back in jail in Glenwood Springs, Bundy ignored the advice of friends and legal advisors to stay put.
 The case against him, already weak at best, was deteriorating steadily as pretrial motions consistently resolved in Bundy's favor and significant pieces of evidence were ruled inadmissible.
 "A more rational defendant might have realized that he stood a good chance of acquittal, and that beating the murder charge in Colorado would probably have dissuaded other prosecutors ... with as little as a year and a half to serve on the DaRonch conviction, had Ted persevered, he could have been a free man."
 Instead, Bundy assembled a new escape plan.
 He acquired a detailed floor plan of the Garfield County jail and a hacksaw blade from other inmates.
 He accumulated $500 in cash, smuggled in over a six-month period by visitors, Boone in particular.
 During the evenings, while other prisoners were showering, Bundy sawed a hole about one square foot (0.093 m^{2}) between the steel reinforcing bars in his cell's ceiling.
 Having lost 35 lb, he was able to wriggle through and explore the crawl space above in the weeks that followed.
 Multiple reports from an informant of movement within the ceiling during the night were not investigated.

 By late 1977, Bundy's impending trial had become a cause célèbre in the small town of Aspen, and Bundy filed a motion for a change of venue to Denver.
 On December 23, the Aspen trial judge granted the request, but to Colorado Springs, where juries had historically been hostile to murder suspects.
-On the night of December 30, with most of the jail staff on Christmas break and nonviolent prisoners on furlough with their families, Bundy piled books and files in his bed, covered them with a blanket to simulate his sleeping body and climbed into the crawl space.
-He broke through the ceiling into the apartment of the chief jailer — who was out for the evening with his wife — changed into street clothes from the jailer's closet and walked out the front door to freedom.
+On the night of December 30, with most of the jail staff on Christmas break and nonviolent prisoners on furlough with their families, Bundy piled books and files on his bed, covered them with a blanket to simulate his sleeping body and climbed into the crawl space.
+He broke through the ceiling into the apartment of the chief jailer—who was out for the evening with his wife—changed into street clothes from the jailer's closet and walked out the front door to freedom.

 After stealing a car, Bundy drove eastward out of Glenwood Springs, but the car soon broke down in the mountains on Interstate 70.
 A passing motorist gave him a ride into Vail, 60 mi to the east.
 From there he caught a bus to Denver, where he boarded a morning flight to Chicago.
 Back in Glenwood Springs, the jail's skeleton crew did not discover the escape until noon on December 31, more than seventeen hours later.
 By then, Bundy was already in Chicago.